scottgonzalez/grunt-wordpress/README.md

 Finally, copy `grunt-wordpress.js` in to your WordPress install as a plugin.

+If you have problems uploading resources, check the [Permissive Uploads](#permissive-uploads) section.

 ## API

 For most projects, you should only need to specify the `wordpress` config